babkevo/FoodManagement/README.md

 5. Expiration Date Validation: The application checks if the expiration date of a food item has passed and visually highlights it as expired.
 6. Barcode Scanning: Users can scan barcodes of food items using the barcode scanner feature.
 7. Display Inventory: The application displays a list of food items in the user's inventory, including their names, expiration dates, and actions to edit or delete them.
-8. User Authentication: The application includes user registration, login, and logout functionality to ensure secure access to the system.
+8. Drag and drop to arrange the entries